edHelper.com

 By Brenda B. Covert

 1 Energy is power - usable power.
 It is the ability to do work.
-It comes in many different forms, such as electrical, sound, light, chemical, heat (thermal), mechanical, and nuclear energy.
+It comes in many different forms, such as electrical, sound, light, chemical, and heat (thermal).

 2 All forms of energy come from somewhere.
-We call those places "sources."
-For example, the sun is a source for light energy as well as solar energy, which is the changing of sunlight into electricity through the use of solar panels.
+We call those places sources.
 These sources can be sorted into two groups.
-The first is renewable (a type of energy that can be used over and over, like the sun).
-The second is nonrenewable (an energy source that can be used up and is unable to renew - or create more of itself - in a short amount of time).
+The first is renewable (a type of energy that can be quickly replaced).
+The second is nonrenewable (an energy source that can be used up and is unable to be renewed - or more of it created - in a human lifetime).

 For the complete story with questions: click here for printable